 There will be an exposition and extension of homolgy, cohomology and homotopy theory in it.

-Here is a comment on the mathematician John Baez's blog dated 28-29 June 2017, also the reaction from a university administrator.
+not already done so, please look at his site.
+Here is a comment on John Baez's blog dated 28-29 June 2017, also the reaction from a university administrator.

 The curent contents may contain conceptual and other errors.